Lartu/shibahug/README.md

 **Parameters:**
  * `$table`: the table from where the values will be deleted.
  * `$conditions`: the conditions the values to be deleted must comply with.
+Accepts strings and arrays of strings.
+Defaults to an empty string (no conditions).

 **Returns:** Nothing